m-lutter/portfolio/SITE_EDITING.md

 The public site is built from the `docs/` folder and hosted on GitHub Pages.

-- `content/projects.mjs`: selected-project ordering, original digital project copy, and the eight-circuit archive.
+- `content/projects.mjs`: selected-project ordering, the four-project `highlights` map, original digital project copy, and the eight-circuit archive.
 - `content/other-side.mjs`: the completed physical game, based on the final presentation.
 - `content/controls.mjs`: the AE353 control studies and AE370 thermal-model verification study.
 - `content/catbot.mjs`: the co-authored AE353 DP1 controller notebook and saved simulation evidence.